Health Sciences

 Pre-Health/Pre-Med Interdisciplinary (52)

-For students pursuing the Pre-Health concentration, coursework includes Human Anatomy & Physiology, Microbiology, and Biochemistry or Organic Chemistry.
-This concentration prepares students to enter into a variety of Health professions.
+Coursework includes Human Anatomy & Physiology, Microbiology, and Biochemistry or Organic Chemistry.
+This concentration prepares students to enter a variety of health professions, including medicine, nursing, physician assistant studies, dentistry, pharmacy, physical therapy, occupational therapy, public health, and other allied health fields.

 Sport Science (48)

-Students with an interest in developing careers in competitive and recreational sports and exercise professions, and students who wish to positively contribute to the fields of wellness and physical fitness, often complete this concentration.
+Students with an interest in developing careers in competitive and recreational sports and exercise professions, and those who wish to positively contribute to the fields of wellness and physical fitness, often complete this concentration.
+This pathway can lead to health-related professions such as exercise physiology, strength and conditioning, athletic training, physical therapy, occupational therapy, personal training, coaching, recreation management, and other wellness and fitness careers.

 Pre-Nursing (32)

-Pre-Nursing students will work through a series of required courses to become eligible to apply for the Associate Degree in Nursing at Alaska Pacific University.
-See the Pre-Nursing pathway for more information.
+Pre-Nursing students complete a series of required courses to become eligible to apply for the Associate Degree in Nursing (ADN) program at Alaska Pacific University.
+For more information, students are encouraged to review the Pre-Nursing pathway.

 Foundational Studies